MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/access-management/error-135011-activate-m365-apps.md

 ---
-title: Error 135011 when trying to activate Microsoft 365 Apps ms.author: v-todmc
+title: (Your organization has disabled this device) error when trying to activate Microsoft 365 Apps' ms.author: v-todmc
 author: mccoybot
 manager: dcscontentpm